TeaFlex/DVD-screensaver/README.md

 # DVD screensaver

-In the hope of the logo hits a corner.
+In the hope that the logo hits a corner.